odoo/owl/doc/qweb.md

 this.refs.widget_44;
 ```

-Similarly to `t-attf-`, there is an alternate form of string interpolation:
+Similarly to `t-attf-` and `t-widget`, there is an alternate form of string
+interpolation:

 ```xml
 <div t-ref="widget_{{id}}"/>